JCMSK/nb_gallery/README.md

 Gallery of Jupyter notebooks representing use cases

-## List of notebooks in this repository:
+## List of notebooks in this repository

 | Notebook name | Description | Link on GitHub | Link to Binder |
 | :---          | :----       | :---           | :---           |